 - 1 large clove garlic (smashed and finely minced)

-Line a 9-inch pie plate with pastry; flute edges and brush shell lightly with evaporated milk or light cream.
+Line a 9-inch pie plate with the pastry; flute edges and brush the shell lightly with evaporated milk or light cream.
 Prick all over with a fork.

 Fit a sheet of foil (or parchment paper) over the bottom and sides of the pie dough.

 Fill the pie about halfway with pie weights or dried beans.
 This will help prevent bubbling of the pastry as it bakes.